Alex-Di-On/BehanceHelperBot/README.md

 BehanceHelperBot works on POST-request only by TelegramAPI.

-In project I use next modules:
+In this project I've used next modules:

 - requests
 - sys